Extreme mass-ratio inspirals and extra dimensions: Insights from modified Teukolsky framework: Discussion

-While the present work incorporates part of the theory correction emerging from the non-Ricci flatness of the spacetime, encoded in the MTE potential, it highlights the need for a more comprehensive treatment that includes the full contributions from the underlying gravity theory.
-In particular, extending the formalism to accommodate spacetimes that lack $tr$-symmetry would be essential for capturing a broader range of dynamical effects inherent in more general non-GR geometries.
-Such an advancement would allow for a more complete and realistic modeling of EMRI waveforms in modified gravity scenarios.
-Although our analysis remains an approximation, it represents an important initial step in this direction.
-The results clearly illustrate that even the non-Ricci flatness contribution, when incorporated through the MTE framework, can lead to significant deviations in GW observables.
-This highlights the critical importance of moving beyond the standard GR-based approaches and developing refined perturbative tools capable of accurately reflecting the structure of alternative gravitational theories in the context of precision GW astrophysics.
+To end, although our present analysis remains an approximation (incorporating non-Ricci-flat nature of the background), it represents an important initial step in this direction.
+The results clearly illustrate that even the non-Ricci-flatness contribution, when incorporated through the MTE framework, can lead to an increase in the precision while computing GW observables.
+This highlights the importance of developing refined perturbative tools capable of accurately reflecting the structure of alternative gravitational theories in the context of \textit{precision} GW astrophysics.